alvidir/webcache/README.md

 # webcache
-Web requests cache as a middleware
+Reverse proxy as an http cache and decorator

 # About
-Webcache is a middleware as a service that caches http responses in order to provide them fastly each time a same request is performed.
-As it is, it also works as a requests decorator able to modify http headers before the requests is redirected to the original target.
+Webcache is a reverse proxy that caches http responses in order to provide them rapidly each time a same request is performed.
+Through its configuration file, webcache allows blocking hosts and methods (responding with _403: Forbidden_ or _405: Method not allowed_ respectively) and lets to specify new headers for all or some specific requests.

+By default, Webcache uses a Redis server as a cache, and has its own configuration structure.
+However, all of this can be easily changed by just implementing the corresponding interfaces **Config** and **Cache**.

 # Configuration
-By default, the server will watch for any file event into the  `/etc/webcache` directory.
-There, the application expects to find a set of configuration files **.yaml** with the following structure:
+By default, the server will expect to find any **.yaml** file in the  `/etc/webcache/` path as defined by the `CONFIG_PATH` environment variable.
+If no config file is found, or none follows the structure from the exemple down below, no request or method will be allowed by the webcache.

 ``` yaml
 cache: